elunna/nerfhack-changelog/README.md

 but they will have to work harder to maintain their spells.
 Cavemen will have a very difficult time with spellcasting.

+### Spell memory
-* The base memory retention ("KEEN") for spells is now 10000 turns, reduced from 20000 (SLASH'EM).
-Roles still start with 20000 turns of memory.
+* The base memory retention ("KEEN") for spells is now 20000 turns for primary spellcasters and 10000 for all other roles.
-* When reading or re-reading a spellbook, you will bring the retention back up to 10000
+* When reading or re-reading a spellbook, you will bring the retention back up to your roles KEEN value.
+* Reading restricted spellbooks only grants **half*** of your role's KEEN value.
 * Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM).
 * Non-primary spellcasters get a memory boost of 100-200 turns for casting.
 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are

+### Other spellcasting changes
 * Wielding a quarterstaff provides a small bonus to spellcasting (about a 1/3rd of the bonus a robe confers) (Fourk)
 * Hungerless casting ignores too hungry to cast penalty (xnh)
 * Spellbooks' weight is directly related to their level (xnh)